npcloud/api/rest-api.md

 Task's owner can accept a valid solution, exchange will return solution's detail and deduct token from owner's balance.

 Notice, task owner can query detail solution later by using the /solution_info api call.

-Also,  "solutionDetail" is not defined fully in this document, and it's specified by the optimization algorithm contract.
-See [npcloud-algorithm](https://github.com/npcloud/npcloud-algorithms)

 **Parameters:**